EverQuest expansions: Gates of DiscordGates of Discord was released as the seventh expansion on February 10, 2004. The expansion focused on high-level content, providing a number of zones meant to be used by large groups of players and many extremely powerful monsters to fight. The introduction of this expansion in early 2004 was beset by numerous serious quality issues. John Smedley, President of Sony Online Entertainment (SOE) has described the release of this expansion as "SOE's worst mistake in five years".

 The GoD expansion takes place on the continent of Taelosia and expands upon the storyline introduced in Lost Dungeons of Norrath.
 In GoD, the Wayfarers Brotherhood discovers a new continent across the seas from Odus, and the known areas of Norrath.
 The wayfarers set up a base in the new lands of Taelosia, and provide the transportation system that allows players to teleport to the new continent quickly.
 As players explore the storyline, they find that the former inhabitants of Taelosia have practically disappeared, and evil creatures are roaming abroad.
 Players are challenged by the Wayfarer Brotherhood to find out who or what is behind this new evil that now inhabits Taelosia.

-The expansion features 20 new NPC models, and 18 new zones.
+The expansion features 20 new NPC models and 18 new zones.
 There are 10 single-group instanced trials, 8 uninstanced exp zones, and 9 raid zones/instances.
 All of the zones in GoD are designed for higher level (50+) characters, and many of the raid zones require level 65 before they can zone in.

 In GoD, the Berserker character class is also introduced.
 Berserkers are a melee class that use 2-handed weapons along with special class abilities to double attack and intimidate their opponents, as well as going into attack frenzies.
 Also included was an updated tradeskill interface with numerous new recipes.
 Tradeskill combine containers have been upgraded to include recipe lists (which can be searched, by resulting item name or tradeskill difficulty range).
 The new interface also allow players to combine items without opening up inventory bags to find the components.
 This allows players to easily make several tradeskill combines in a short amount of time.
-The new tradeskill containers are available to all players, but items for the new recipes can only be found in GoD zones.

-GoD introduced the tribute system, an alternate money sink the developers created to take cash out of the game system.
+The new tradeskill containers are available to all players, but items for the new recipes can only be found in GoD zones.GoD introduced the tribute system, an alternate money sink the developers created to take cash out of the game system.
 Scattered throughout the home cities of all character races are Tribute Masters who act as vendors.
-Players can donate items or coin to the Tribute Masters and earn "tribute points".
-Tribute points can then be used to increase stats, increase resists, increase HP / mana pools or regen, or gain spell-like focus effects (water breathing, increased damage foci, improved healing foci, etc.).
+Players can donate items or coin to the Tribute Masters and earn "tribute points", which can be used to increase stats, increase resists, increase HP / mana pools or regen, or gain spell-like focus effects (water breathing, increased damage foci, improved healing foci, etc.).
 The abilities gained through Tribute Points are all on a timer; once activated points get deducted at a certain rate depending on what tribute effects were selected.
 A later expansion introduced guild Tribute points, which stack with personal Tribute Points.